iwilare/category-theory-course-2025/2025-03-14 - Lecture 9 - Term language, exponentials.md

 **In a sense we are "internalizing" the notion of arrow as an object inside the category itself.**

-## Exponential Objects represent Function Types
+## Term Language: Exponential Objects represent Function Types

 Just as products in a category correspond to pairs in a programming language, exponential objects correspond to function types.